brumai/brumai.github.io/README.md

 * AlphaWorks - Birmingham's best co-working space let us use their space for our workshops and study groups

 # How to volunteer
 BrumAI is run entirely by volunteers for free.
 We think Birmingham can become the UK city of choice to start an AI startup and we think that's well worth volunteering for.
-If you'd like to muck in and help make a big impact contact Peet through the (https://www.meetup.com/brum-ai "Meetup site")
+If you'd like to muck in and help make a big impact contact Peet through the [Meetup Site]: https://www.meetup.com/brum-ai

 ## Who's helping so far